kubestash/docs/docs/guides/backends/azure/index.md

 # Microsoft Azure Storage

-Stash supports Microsoft's [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) as a backend.
+KubeStash supports Microsoft's [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) as a backend.
 This tutorial will show you how to use this backend.

-In order to use Azure Blob Storage as backend, you have to create a `Secret` and a `Repository` object pointing to the desired blob container.
+In order to use Azure Blob Storage as backend, you have to create a `Secret` and a `BackupStorage` object pointing to the desired blob container.

 #### Create Storage Secret